-- (b) To qualify a range of positions, test assemblies are to be welded for highest heat input position and lowest heat input position and all applicable tests are to be made on those assemblies.
+- (1) A qualification position performed on a butt weld will also qualify for fillet welding within the thickness ranges specified for fillet welds specified in (2) (a) above but not vice versa. - (b) To qualify a range of positions, test assemblies are to be welded for highest heat input position and lowest heat input position and all applicable tests are to be made on those assemblies.
 For plates butt welds with full penetration, the highest heat input position is normally the vertical upwards position and the lowest heat input position is normally the horizontal position.
 And for pipes butt welds with full penetration, all positions for pipes are permitted by the qualified welding procedure with PH-45(inclined upwards).
-But PG(vertical-down), PJ(downwards) and PJ-45(inclined downwards) are required separate qualification testing and only be acceptable for that position.
+But PG(vertical-down), PJ(downwards) and PJ-45(inclined downwards) are required separate gualification testing and only be acceptable for that position.
 (2019) - (c) Fillet weld joints, T-joints with full penetration and T-joints with partial penetration are permitted by the approval of butt welding in accordance with Table 2.2.17.
 (2019)

+welding and butt welding (2019)

-Approved position for butt welding Actual welding position for fillet joints, T-joints with full penetration & partial penetration PA(flat) PA(flat), PB(horizontal vertical) PC(horizontal) PB(horizontal vertical), PC(horizontal) PE(overhead) PD(horizontal overhead), PE(overhead) PF(vertical-up) PF(vertical-up) PG(vertical-down) PG(vertical-down)
+Approved position for butt welding Actual welding position for fillet joints, T-joints with full penetration & partial penetration

+PA(flat) PA(flat), PB(horizontal vertical)

+PC(horizontal) PB(horizontal vertical), PC(horizontal)

+PE(overhead) PD(horizontal overhead), PE(overhead)

+PF(vertical-up) PF(vertical-up)

+PG(vertical-down) PG(vertical-down)